 - Irritation: This normally happens after secretion.
 It tends to cause itchiness and a burning feeling.

-This type of food tends to be a common cause of hemorrhoids and as long as you continue to include it in large amounts, it will be very difficult to cure this problem.
+This type of food tends to be a common cause of hemorrhoids.
+As long as you continue to include it in large amounts, it will be very difficult to cure this issue.

 Excessive consumption of sugar can also influence the development of other health problems like acid reflux, ulcers, irritable bowel syndrome, diverticulosis, celiac disease, colon cancer, pancreatitis, cirrhosis, hernias, etc.

 Excessive consumption of salt is obviously one of the causes of hypertension.
 When your blood pressure increases, the veins in your rectum and anus will be more susceptible to getting inflamed and developing hemorrhoids.

 Drinking alcoholic beverages is a risk for hemorrhoids.
 This kind of substance dehydrates the body and as a consequence, causes poor digestion and constipation.

 Besides a poor diet, hemorrhoids can also be caused by common factors like pregnancy, sitting on the toilet for a long time, age and genetics.

 Other factors include obesity, poor digestion, harsh intestinal movements, force during bowel movements, and some diseases like hepatic cirrhosis.